JackGruber/joplin-plugin-tagging/README.md

 ## Commands

-- `Copy all Tags`
+- `Copy all tags`
-- `Show Tagging list`
+- `Show Tagging dialog`

-### Copy all Tags
+### Copy all tags

 Copies all tags of the first marked note to all other marked notes.

 - Select multiple notes (The first marked note must be the one from which the tags are to be copied)
-- Click on `Tools > Copy all Tags` or use the command `Copy all Tags` from the context menu
+- Click on `Tools > Copy all tags` or use the command `Copy all tags` from the context menu

-### Tagging list
+### Tagging dialog

-- Select multiple notes
-- Click on `Tools > Tagging list` or use the command `Tagging lists` from the context menu
+Select on or more notes, click on `Tools > Tagging dialog` or use the command `Tagging dialog` from the context menu.

-- Now you can remove a tag from all notes or add a tag to all notes, when the tag is not applied to all notes.
+- Add tags to from notes
+- Remove tags from notes
+- Create new tags

    <img src=img/tagging_dialog.jpg>